cvmfs/cvmfs/doc/hpc.md

 In order to access a preloaded cache from the nodes, [set the path to the directory as an _Alien Cache_](http://cernvm.cern.ch/portal/filesystem/parrot).
 Since there won't be cache misses, parrot or fuse clients will never try to connect to the network.

+If clients do have network access, they might find a repository version online that is newer than the preloaded version in the cache.
+This results in conflicts with `cvmfs_preload` or in errors if the cache directory is read-only.
+Therefore, we recommend to explicitly disable network access for the parrot process on the nodes, for instance by setting

+    HTTP_PROXY='INVALID-PROXY'

+before the invocation of `parrot_run`.

 ## Compiling `cvmfs_preload` from Sources

 In order to compile `cvmfs_preload` from sources, use the `-DCVMFS_PRELOADER=on` cmake option.